 In addition to providing pension benefits, State law provides health care benefits for certain retired State employees within the limits of the funds appropriated.
 In the past, eligible retirees did not contribute toward the cost of health care.
 However, effective July 1, 2009, retirees under the age of sixty-five contribute \$65 per month and additional \$65 per month for spousal coverage.
-Starting on July 1, 2011, the premium contribution changes from this flat fee amount to twelve and half percent (12.5%) of the total monthly premium for each retiree, or twelve and half percent (12.5%) of the total monthly premium for a two-person plan if coverage includes a spouse.
-The current premium contribution is \$113.80 per covered person per month.
+Starting on July 1, 2011, the premium contribution changed from this flat fee amount to twelve and half percent (12.5%) of the total monthly premium for each retiree, or twelve and half percent (12.5%) of the total monthly premium for a two-person plan if coverage includes a spouse.
+The premium contribution through December 31, 2012 is \$110.56 per covered person per month.
+Effective January 1, 2013, it will be \$109.25 per covered person per month.

-Substantially all of the State's employees who were hired on or before June 30, 2003 may become eligible for these benefits if they reach normal retirement age while working for the State, have 10 years of State service and receive their pensions on a periodic basis rather than as a lump sum.
-During fiscal year 2004, legislation was passed that requires State Group I employees hired on or after July 1, 2003 to have 20 years of State service in order to qualify for health coverage benefits.
-These and similar benefits for active employees are authorized by RSA 21-I:30 and are provided through the Employee and Retiree Benefit Risk Management Fund (the Fund), established in October 2003, which finances the State's self-funded employee and retiree health benefit program (State OPEB Plan).
+Substantially all of the State's Group I employees hired on or before June 30, 2003 may become eligible for these benefits at 60 years of age after attainment of ten years of State creditable service if they elect to receive pension payments on a periodic basis rather than as a lump sum.
+Group I employees hired on or after July 1, 2003 must attain 20 years of State creditable service and be 60 years of age (65 if hired on or after July 1, 2011) in order to be eligible for retiree health benefits.
+Group II employees are subject to somewhat different age and creditable service requirements, as are certain Group I employees with 30 years of creditable service.
+Group I and Group II employees, or surviving spouses if applicable, may also qualify for retiree health benefits as the result of job-related accidental disability or death or non-job related disability or death.
+Similar benefits for active employees are authorized by RSA 21-I:30 and are provided through the Employee and Retiree Benefit Risk Management Fund (the "Fund"), established in October 2003, which finances the State's self-funded employee and retiree health benefit program ("State OPEB Plan").

-State retiree health benefits paid from the Fund, totaled \$75.9 million to cover 11,127 retirees and dependents in fiscal year 2011 on a pay-as-you-go (cash) basis.
-The source of this funding included \$30.3 million from the State General Fund, \$14.1 million from State self-supporting agencies, \$14.2 million from the NHRS medical subsidy plan, \$9.4 million in pharmaceutical rebates and Medicare Part D Retiree Drug Subsidy (RDS Program) combined, and \$2.6 million in retiree premium contributions and self-pay.
-For fiscal year 2011, total revenue received was less than total expenditures, because the Fund conducted a premium working rate holiday to spend down accumulated surplus in the internal service fund which supports the benefit program.
+State retiree health benefits paid from the Fund, totaled \$73.5 million to cover 11,127 retirees and dependents in fiscal year 2012 on a pay-as-you-go (cash) basis.
+The source of this funding included \$33.8 million from the State General Fund, \$15.7 million from State self-supporting agencies, \$14.3 million from the NHRS medical subsidy plan, \$6.9 million in pharmaceutical rebates and Medicare Part D Retiree Drug Subsidy (RDS Program) payments combined, and \$5.6 million in retiree premium contributions and self-pay.
 The budget for the 2012-2013 biennium does not pre-fund any OPEB costs.
 However, it does contain an account for all resources accumulated for purposes of funding retiree health benefits.